GenderMagProject/GenderMagRecordersAssistant/README.md

 # What is the GenderMag Recorder's Assistant?

-The GenderMag Recorder’s Assistant is a tool to identify gender-inclusiveness issues in software.
+The GenderMag Recorder’s Assistant is a Chrome Extension tool that you can use from Google Chrome or Microsoft Edge to identify gender-inclusiveness issues in software.
 [GenderMag](http://gendermag.org/) is a process you can use to find gender biases in user-facing software that you are designing/building.
 The GenderMag Recorder’s Assistant semi-automates using this process.
 It is easy